iq-coryp/documentation-testing/pages/concepts/product-library.md

 <img src="{{ "/images/product-library-concept.png" | prepend: site.url }}" />

-For a list of currently supported suppliers, manufacturers and carriers see {{PL-Content-Management}}.
+For a list of currently supported suppliers, manufacturers and carriers see {{plcontentmanagement}}.

 ### Curation

-Products enter Product Library through a number of different channels.
+Products are funneled into the Product Library through a number of different channels.

 For the **Wireless** industry, iQmetrix Curators create accurate, up-to-date, rich product information available for retailers to consume.